Ryan W. Neal, Investment News — Brokers working with Apex Clearing will soon be offering clients cryptocurrencies alongside traditional assets.

 Pershing and Schwab Advisor Services did not respond to a request for comment.

-Pinnacle Advisory Group director of wealth management Michael Kitces says that while cryptocurrencies may be in demand from digital advice firms, he doubts traditional advisers are ready to switch custodians over Bitcoin.
+Pinnacle Advisory Group director of wealth management Michael Kitces said that while cryptocurrencies may be in demand from digital advice firms, he doubts traditional advisers are ready to switch custodians over Bitcoin.

 Apex has struggled recently to gain market share from the larger custodians.
 According to InvestmentNews research, Apex’s number of broker-dealer clients has dropped more than 12% since 2017.
 The firm said its total number of clients increased after making a shift in 2017 toward retail and RIA clients.